Skip to main content

 Useful informations

-Students studying outside the European Community must first find out about the conditions of entry into their host country.
-Please contact the relevant embassy in France for more information.
+Students undertaking a study stay outside the European Community must first inquire about the entry requirements for their host country.
+Please contact the relevant embassy in France for information.

-In addition to a passport valid for the duration of the study period, all students must hold a Certificat d'acceptation du Québec (CAQ) for studies issued by the Government of Quebec and a study permit issued by the Government of Canada for any study program lasting more than six months.
+In addition to a passport valid for the duration of the study period, all students must hold a Québec Acceptance Certificate (CAQ) for studies issued by the Government of Quebec and a study permit issued by the Government of Canada for any study program lasting more than six months.

 CAQ Form